 Typically, applicants with a business-related undergraduate degree will have completed these courses.
 Contact the MBA director early in the application process to determine the specific foundation courses you need.

 The WebMBA offers accelerated self-paced modules that meet pre-requisite requirements.
 Students purchase the onine modules.
 Once we know the modules needed, you will be able to purchase the modules online.
+Please allow up to three (3) business days after purchase for access.

 You can work at your own pace, and the time needed to complete the modules will depend on your background and work experience, as well as the amount of time each week you have to devote to the modules.
 These are non-credit modules, but would be equivalent to 1-credit-hour of work.
 Some students have finished the modules in as little as a few weeks.
 Students must complete modules by the orientation date.